Get a free, no obligation personal loan quote with rates as low as 9.99%

 Generally, your prepayment penalty will be the higher of these two amounts:

-• 3 months’ interest on your outstanding balance
+– 3 months’ interest on your outstanding balance

 How Do I Know If My Lender Allows Prepayments?

 To find out if a prepayment penalty provision exists, check your loan agreement.
-There, you should find out how much you would be charged if you pay off your loan before its original due date.
+There, you should find out how much you would be charged if you paid off your loan before its original due date.

 Why Do Lenders Charge A Fee For Paying Off A Loan Early?

-Lenders make money on through the interest paid on a loan.
+Lenders make money through the interest paid on a loan.
 As such, if you pay the loan off early, that profit would be slashed.
 To recoup their losses, some lenders may charge a prepayment penalty.

 Does Paying Off A Loan Early Affect Your Credit?

-Paying your loan off early won’t automatically lower or raise your credit score, however it could affect your credit history as that account would close once you pay it off.
+Paying your loan off early won’t automatically lower or raise your credit score, however, it could affect your credit history as that account would close once you pay it off.

 Moreover, paying your loan early would also affect your payment history as no more payments would be reported.
 If you make all of your payments as agreed, it can help you improve a bad credit score and maintain a healthy credit history while the loan is active.